Monitor Microsoft Exchange Server

 - Services - A list of MS Exchange Server services that should be running on the target server;

-- Processes - A list of MS Exchange Server services that should be running on the target server;
+- Processes - A list of MS Exchange Server processes that should be running on the target server;

-- WMI Performance Counters - A list of MS Exchange Server performance counters that should be monitored.
+- WMI Performance Counters - A list of MS Exchange Server WMI counters that should be monitored.

 About MS Exchange